Imaginary-Horizons-Productions/HorizonsBot-Archive/README.md

 # HorizonsBot
+This project is archived.
+Check out the currently being maintained version of the project [here](https://github.com/Imaginary-Horizons-Productions/HorizonsBot).

 HorizonsBot is the helper bot for the Imaginary Horizons Discord community server.
 It automates channel petitions and periodic club attendance reminders.

 Check out [the wiki](https://github.com/Imaginary-Horizons-Productions/HorizonsBot/wiki) for dev setup, style notes and a list of commands.